kiwi-kj/capstone-project-completion-Maverik/README.md

 - Recognized the importance of ongoing model enhancement and optimization.

 ## Group's Solution to the Business Problem <a name="groups-solution"></a>
 Our group implemented various models, to forecast future sales and see which model performs the best.
 The model's performance was rigorously evaluated using metrics such as MAE, RMSE, and MSE.
-Our collaborative efforts and problem-solving skills resulted in a robust solution that Maverik can leverage to forecast year long sales for new stores which in turn can help them in making strategic decisions and finalcail growth.
+Our collaborative efforts and problem-solving skills resulted in a robust solution that Maverik can leverage to forecast year long sales for new stores which in turn can help them in making strategic decisions and financial growth.

 ## Contribution <a name="contribution"></a>
 As a team member, I actively participated in various aspects of the project.
 Played a crucial role in conducting in-depth data analysis, exploring the key sales metrics, identifying trends and seasonility, and providing valuable insights for data pre-processing and modeling decisions.
 Additionally, I prepared the data for VAR model and implemented the model to forecast sales for each key metrics.